cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 #### Implement `RunSimulation` method in `NewSimClient`

 At this point we need to call the `PerformSimulation` method in the `NewSimRoutine` class.
-This method will perform the simulation and return the results.
+This method will run through the instructions in the routine revision and return the results of the simulation.
 We aquire the lock to ensure only a single connection to the simulator is made at a time.

 ```csharp